 Ten minutes or so into the safari and the jungle finally started to get thicker and greener.
 The joyful chirping of birds complimented it perfectly.
-As we went deeper and deeper into the jungle the air seemed to feel more fresh and the surroundings more calm, the calmness only broken by the occasional Chital’s call from somewhere deep within the jungle my sight could not take me to.
+As we went deeper and deeper into the jungle the air seemed to feel fresher and the surroundings calmer, the calmness only broke by the occasional Chital’s call from somewhere deep within the jungle my sight could not take me to.

 A herd of Chitals and their fawns!